-Test shows Voice over LTE calls consuming much more battery power than CDMA callsAlex Wagner - Deputy Managing Editor, News Desk
+Test shows Voice over LTE calls consuming much more battery power than CDMA callsAlex Wagner - Editorial Director of News and Content

 MetroPCS earlier this year launched its Voice over LTE (VoLTE) service and first VoLTE-capable smartphone, and while Metro is the only U.S. carrier currently offering VoLTE service, both AT&T and Verizon have said that they plan to roll it out in the future.
 As with any new type of cellular service, some folks are likely wondering how VoLTE will affect a device's battery life, especially considering how LTE data managed to demolish the battery life of the initial wave of LTE-capable smartphones.
 That's what Metrico Wireless set out to learn with a recent study comparing the battery consumption voice calls using regular ol' CDMA versus VoLTE.

 Metrico's tests took place on a VoLTE network in two cities, and while details like the carrier and device used in the test aren't given, GigaOM notes that it's likely an LG Connect 4G on MetroPCS since Metro has an active VoLTE network and the test device's battery size lines up with the Connect's.
 So how did VoLTE perform?
 After measuring the average power drained during some 10-minute 2G CDMA and VoLTE calls, Metrico estimates that the phone's battery could stay alive for 502.6 minutes of CDMA talk time, but only 251.8 minutes of VoLTE talk time.